LIFE IN NIGERIAN LAW SCHOOL, LAGOS CAMPUS || 20 QUESTIONS WITH IFEOLUWATOMI ADENUGA..

 Ø How

+were your exams?
 I had a friend who as a way of encouragement would say “the Nigerian law school is not looking for thieves, it is looking for armed robbers” and this is the truth.
 The exams are not set for you to fail.
 However, whether they will be easy or hard depends of your investment in preparation.
 The most difficult part of law school is not the exams, it’s the preparation for the exams.

 Ø What